gsko/hDHT/README.md

 hDHT
 ====
-(Work in progress) Haskell implementation of the BitTorrent DHT
+(Work in progress)
+Haskell implementation of the BitTorrent DHT.

 -- To run the tests:
-> ./tests.sh
+> ./run_tests